The Galaxy Book Pro 360 is a great WFH laptop — especially if you love Samsung | CNN Underscored

 You can order the 2-in-1 Galaxy Pro 360 that starts at a respectable $1,199 for the 13.3-inch model, or $1,299 for the 15.6-inch model from Samsung right now.

-We’ve spent the last week testing the Pro 360, which comes in a mystic bronze or mystic navy color option (we have the former and it looks sharp).
+We’ve spent the last week testing the Pro 360, which comes in Mystic Bronze and Mystic Navy color options (we have the former and it looks sharp).
 And with one exception, we’ve thoroughly enjoyed our time testing Samsung’s latest laptop.
-From deep tie-ins with Samsung’s ecosystem, to a svelte look — there’s a lot to like here.
+From deep tie-ins with Samsung’s ecosystem to a svelte look, there’s a lot to like here.

 The who, what and how